At MIT, you will learn by doing and do by learning

 Explore the world

-The MIT International Science and Technology Initiatives (MISTI) matches MIT students with tailored internship, research and teaching opportunities, allowing you to collaborate with MIT faculty members and their counterparts abroad.
+The MIT International Science and Technology Initiatives (MISTI) matches students with tailored internship, research, and teaching opportunities abroad, allowing you to collaborate with MIT faculty members and their counterparts from all over the world.
 MISTI supports MIT’s educational mission by creating hands-on, international learning experiences related to several courses of study within the Institute.
-While exploring a host country’s language, culture, history and politics, you will gain the perspective you need to imagine your future as a participant and leader in an interconnected world.
+While exploring a host country’s language, culture, history, and politics, you will gain the perspective you need to imagine your future as a participant and leader in an interconnected world.